Art by, GuardianofAllator

 Their natural form does not need air to breathe due to special organs underneath lung-like vestigial organs.
 Thus, they are technically not an aquatic species despite their water-bound origins.

-They are insecure and shy creatures whose true forms are the “inside-out” versions of themselves.
-However, ever since they’ve seen another sentient species that didn't like how they looked, they have hidden this form underneath their more family-friendly interior in fear that others would think the same way.
-This interior was meant to be used for only a small time and while the Aqualisces are able to be in it indefinitely, it causes uncharacteristic extremism.
+They are insecure and shy creatures whose true forms are the "inside-out" versions of themselves.
+However, ever since they've seen another sentient species that didn't like how they looked, they have hidden this form underneath their more family-friendly interior in fear that others would think the same way.
+This interior was meant to be used for only a small time and while the aqualisces are able to be in it indefinitely, it causes uncharacteristic extremism.

 There is a common, warped belief among aqualisces that a long life is a curse.
 Aqualisces with this belief will most likely try to end your "suffering" if you are "past your time" this time ranging from 30 to 1000 years depending on the individual.
 About 15% of aqualisces, the largest chunk in consensus, agree that "past your time" is older than 100 years.

-This ideology comes from their pacifistic and postivity-focused religion which states that you should enjoy the quality of your life and not fret about the quantity.
+This ideology comes from their pacifistic and positivity-focused religion which states that you should enjoy the quality of your life and not fret about the quantity.
 This religion, called Piscetarianism, follows the Three Doctrines of Hocshawn Nali: The Joy of Life, the Majesty of Death, and the Wonders of Rebirth.
 These tomes tell the tales of different religious figures and their journey through The Reincarnation Cycle.
 Piscetarianism celebrates death and gives aqualisces hope in times of great stress and despair.
 However, it has since become the center of obsession and the fuel that feeds the arduous life-style that is seen with the common aqualisces.

 Other than this, aqualisces are a sympathetic sort that are greatly in-tune with people's emotional states.
 They can usually tell when people are upset at them and will try to change themselves to suit the expectations of others.
 It usually doesn't occur to them that people can be manipulative jerks or that the change might not be healthy for them.
 Aqualisces believe in the good of all people and are hesitant to cause conflict even if something is harming their loved ones.
 Even when they end someone's life in the context of their belief, most aqualisces will subconsciously comprehend that what they did was wrong.
 It's common for them to feel guilty about this type of killing even if they are unable to understand why.